Complete Guide to Making Cold Brew Coffee at Home

 - Enjoy your homemade cold brew

-The first question most people have when they start to brew their own cold brew coffee is how much coffee they should use?
+The first question most people have when they start to brew their own cold brew coffee is how much coffee should they use?

 The perfect ratio is the subject of much debate in coffee forums.
 Part of the answer will depend if your aim is to make a concentrate that you can later dilute or a ready to drink cup.